Updated for 2019

 To be named as a creator on any submission, you must be a Canadian citizen or a permanent resident.
 Your work must be original (not stock or previously published in any form), commissioned by the magazine or website and published within the eligible calendar year.
 Magazine and websites must have a permanent editorial staff in Canada, be the product of an editorial process and meet Canadian magazine industry’s Code of Reader & Advertiser Engagement.
 See the NMAF’s Eligibility and Rules for full details before submitting.

-Each year the NMAF relies on the expertise of more than one hundred and fifty volunteer judges to evaluate and rank all submissions.
-In composing its judging panels the NMAF strives for diversity of geography, background, language and expertise.
-For written, visual and editorial awards, judges are recognized experts in a particular field of magazine publishing, editing, design, content creation and business, and may have an expertise in a subject relevant to a particular category.
-The Best Magazine Awards are judged by a panel of five judges, including industry experts, readers of influence and professionals or leaders from related cultural sectors.
+Each year the NMAF relies on the expertise of more than 150 volunteer judges to evaluate and rank all submissions.
+In composing its judging panels, the NMAF strives for diversity of geography, background, language, and expertise.
+For written, visual, and editorial awards, judges are recognized experts in a particular field of magazine publishing, editing, design, content creation, and business, and may have an expertise in a subject relevant to a particular category.
+The Best Magazine Awards are judged by a panel of three to five judges, including industry experts, readers of influence, and professionals or leaders from related cultural sectors.

 Submissions in written categories are evaluated by separate English- and French-language juries for each category, and each jury receives identical scoring procedures and criteria.
-Each jury is composed of a diverse panel of 3 experts.
-Submissions in visual and editorial categories are evaluated by juries of 3-5 members, one or more of whom is bilingual.
-Submissions in best magazine award categories are evaluated by juries of 5 members, at least two of whom are bilingual.
+Each jury is composed of a diverse panel of three experts.
+Submissions in visual and editorial categories are evaluated by juries of three to five members, one or more of whom is bilingual.
+Submissions in best magazine award categories are evaluated by juries of three to five members, at least two of whom are bilingual.

 Judges in written categories look for excellence in writing style, content, overall impact and successful engagement of the intended reader, as well as the entry’s relevance to the category’s definition.
 Judges in visual categories assess the aesthetic as well as the practical concerns of each entry, evaluating the functionality of the visual material and its appropriateness to the category, to the text it accompanies and to the magazine medium.
 Judges in editorial, best magazines and special categories follow the guidelines of each category’s definition.
 See the NMAF’s Judging Process for full details.